If you are new to my blog and don’t know my history, I was given only 6 months to live 35 years ago with stage 4 nodular malignant melanoma.

 7 things you can do to lower your risk of melanoma.

-- Eat small amounts of lean protein (preferably grass-fed) and only 3 egg yokes a week.
+- Eat a plant-based diet or small amounts of lean protein (preferably grass-fed) and only 2 egg yokes a week.

 - Add more purified Omega 3’s to your diet in the form of high-quality fish oil.